GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

 2004-Dec-23	635.1	1.4	590	70	AF414	yyyy-month-deciday	days	GHz	microJy
 ```

 There are two types of column: one type contains data, and the other type of column describes the units for the data column.
 The columns and the data therin are separated by tabs.
-The categories available for the data are listed in the next section.
+The categories available for the data are listed below.

+# Filenames
 The filename should contain the name of the GRB, name of the SN and the type of data in the file.
 For example: GRB030329-SN2003dh_Radio.txt

+All filenames should contain one of the following tags:

+* `Xray` Any file containing observations from an X-ray telescope/satellite.

+* `Optical` Any file containing observations in the `NIR`, `IR`, Visible or `UV` ranges.

+* `Radio` Any file containing observations at Radio wavelengths.

+* `Spectra` Any file containing spectroscopic observations.

+If a file contains `NIR`, `IR` or `UV` data then it should also contain the relevant tag in it's filename.
+The filename should always contain the Optical tag even if there is no optical data in the file.

+In the case of a filename with multiple tags, each tag should be separated by an underscore.
+For example: GRB030329-SN2003dh_Optical_NIR.txt

+If there are several files in the same wavelength, e.g. multiple optical files, an index should be added to each filename.
+For example: GRB030329-SN2003dh_Optical.txt.
+GRB030329-SN2003dh_Optical1.txt and GRB030329-SN2003dh_Optical2.txt.

 # Categories available in the webtool
 It is important to note that these headings will not appear in all files.
 They only appear if